programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Lemmatization

 Finally, let's perform lemmatization on our sentences using spaCy and Stanza (NLTK does not provide out-of-the-box lemmatization for non-English languages).
-Lemmatization is the process of replacing all the [inflected](https://en.wikipedia.org/wiki/Inflection) forms of a word (e.g., _looks_, _looked_) with a single item, the 'lemma', which is the word in its basic form (in this case, _look_).
+Lemmatization is the process of replacing all the [inflected](https://perma.cc/VXG6-4SG5) forms of a word (e.g., _looks_, _looked_) with a single item, the 'lemma', which is the word in its basic form (in this case, _look_).
 For example, the sentence _I typed a letter_ would, if lemmatized, be changed to _I type a letter_.
 The word _typed_ was reduced to the lemma _type_, removing the '-d' suffix to simplify the word into a basic form.

+#### Lemmatization with spaCy

 To keep things short, we'll use only the multilingual sentence as an example to demonstrate lemmatization with spaCy.
 However, spaCy does not have a single multilingual lemmatization corpus, so we'll first need to split the multilingual sentence into its component parts again.
 Then, we can run separate models on the Russian and French parts.
-For more info on lemmatization using spaCy, including a list of supported languages, visit spaCy's [lemmatizer documentation](https://spacy.io/api/lemmatizer).
+For more info on lemmatization using spaCy, including a list of supported languages, visit spaCy's [lemmatizer documentation](https://perma.cc/JE4M-CN7D).

 First, we load our models, apply them to our text, and print the lemmas returned by spaCy.
 We'll start with Russian: